rc-9/BraTS_UNet/README.md

 #### Imaging Modalities

 The imaging data is organized at the slice level for modeling convenience.
 In total, there are 57k+ 2D slices derived from 369 patients.
 Because slices from the same patient are highly correlated, train/validation splits must be performed at the patient level to prevent data leakage.
-Each slice mantains spatial alignment across modalities, enabling multi-channel input into segmentation networks.
+Each slice maintains spatial alignment across modalities, enabling multi-channel input into segmentation networks.
 The four MRI modalities capture complementary information:
 - **T1**: Baseline anatomical structure
 - **T1Gd**: Post-contrast scan highlighting enhancing tumor regions
 - **T2**: Emphasizes fluid-rich regions